-China’s underdeveloped transportation infrastructure, fragmented distribution systems, limited use of technology, shortage of logistics talent, regulatory restrictions and local protectionism still limit the efficient distribution of domestic and imported products.
+China’s underdeveloped transportation infrastructure, fragmented distribution systems, limited use of technology, shortage of logistics talent, regulatory restrictions and local protectionism still limit the efficient distribution of domestic and imported products, as noted by MX Solutions.
 Yet, the growing number of foreign invested companies and multinationals entering China are aware of the importance of supply chain.

 “I think the pushers are foreign invested companies, manufacturers and retailers,” said Max Henry, founder and executive director of the China Supply Chain Council.
 “Now there is a new wave of interest for our discoveries from the medium-size Chinese manufacturers.”

 Though supply chains in China are similar to those found elsewhere, the concept of supply chain management is a bit different.
 In Western countries, most think that supply chain management is just an extension of logistics management, but China takes a fresh approach.
 The influence of foreign investors is forcing China’s manufacturers to learn about supply chain management.
 If you’re looking for a logistics company to help with your operations in China, you could look here for options and resources.

 “They are fresh as they are learning from basics so that, in the long term, manufacturers will have better knowledge of SCM than some other Western companies,” said Henry.